 Since July 2021, with the support of the Norwegian Ministry of Foreign Affairs (NMFA), Norwegian People’s Aid (NPA) initiated the establishment of a Mine Action and Disarmament (MAD) programme in government-controlled Syria.
 NPA successfully completed this initial phase in December 2021 with the signature of the MoU with the Syrian Ministry of Foreign Affairs and Expatriates.

 In January 2022, NPA commenced the operational phase which includes assessment, planning, training, and implementation of the humanitarian mine action intervention.
-NPA will primarily focus our activities on survey (technical and non-technical) of potentially hazardous areas and clearance in government-controlled areas of Syria under the current UN-led “Whole of Syria” approach.
+NPA will primarily focus our activities on survey (technical and non-technical) of potentially hazardous areas and clearance in Syrian Arab Republic under the current UN-led “Whole of Syria” approach.

 A strictly humanitarian approach in Syria is paramount for NPA’s ability to retain status as an impartial humanitarian actor, obtain acceptance in local communities, and ensure NPA’s staff safety.
 Therefore, NPA’s intervention is guided by humanitarian needs based on relevant contamination and impact data.
 In addition, given the complexity of the context, NPA operates under a sound and comprehensive conflict sensitivity framework and a robust risk management system which not only considers safety and security aspects but also financial, legal and compliance issues related to sanctions and anti-terrorism measures.

-NPA is currently operational with four multi-skilled operational teams and four non-technical Survey teams, conducting land release through non-technical survey, technical survey, mine clearance, Improvised Explosive Device Disposal (IEDD) and Explosive Ordnance Disposal (EOD) tasks.
-The mentioned capacity is gender balanced and currently funded by the Norwegian Ministry of Foreign Affairs and UN’s Syria Humanitarian Fund.
+NPA Syria has a gender balanced workforce consisting of four multi-skilled operational teams and four non-technical Survey teams, conducting land release through non-technical survey, technical survey, mine clearance, Improvised Explosive Device Disposal (IEDD) and Explosive Ordnance Disposal (EOD) tasks.
+Our work is performed to International Mine Action Standards (IMAS) and in accordance to national and international best practices for the protection of the environment.

 - The Convention on Cluster Munition: not a state party.